-Dr. Bradley J Katz is a professor and neuro-ophthalmologist at the University of Utah Medical Center.
+Dr. Bradley J Katz is a professor, researcher, and neuro-ophthalmologist at the University of Utah Medical Center.

 Dr. Katz provides medical and surgical care of eye conditions including cataract, glaucoma, diabetes, and macular degeneration.
 He specializes in neuro-ophthalmology and evaluates patients with diseases that affect the optic nerve, affect eye movements, and vision.